-The Social and Cultural Analysis program offers a concentration in American Studies, focusing on how American politics, culture, transnationalism, and migration impact ongoing change and conflict.
-A greater understanding of how identity is formed around gender, sexuality, race and ethnicity prepares our graduates to be vital assets in civil rights organizations, NGOs, and in the political and corporate sectors.
+The Social and Cultural Analysis degree offers a concentration in American Studies, How does American politics, culture, transnationalism, and migration impact ongoing change and conflict?
+Graduates become vital assets in civil rights organizations, NGOs, & in the political & corporate sectors.

 Find and apply for relevant scholarships.